Nature in the Literary Imagination

 Course Prerequisites: Course is open to all majors from all divisions who have completed the writing sequence.

-Use any edition--cheap, used, Dover, and/or Kindle
+Use any edition--cheap, used, Dover, or digital

 The Tempest by Shakespeare